stewbradley/el-cap/README.md

 FAQ
 ---

-El Cap is an early-stage (pre-seed/seed) VC firm focused on backing deeply technical founders building near collisions of innovation and behavior change in B2B, cloud infrastructure, developer tools, and web3 markets.
+El Cap is an early-stage (pre-seed/seed) VC firm focused on backing deeply technical founders building near collisions of innovation and behavior change in B2B, cloud infrastructure, AI, developer tools, open source, climate and web3 markets.
 El Cap gets involved at a project level with each investment, targets double-digit ownership in core investments, and takes board seats at the Seed round.
 We created a Contributors Program with industry-leading experts in engineering, design, research, security, and GTM to help our portfolio companies move faster at the earliest stages.

 ### **🔑 Links:**